aura-systems/Aura-Operating-System/README.md

 logout
 ```

-Settings (to access to the settings of Alve)
+Settings (to access to the settings of Aura)
 ```
 settings {args}
 ```